NickToony/gd-retroterrain/README.md

 - Basic map generation using FastNoise
 - Optional smoothing of normal maps, so the shading looks less blocky

+## What's missing?
+This example should be a great starting point, but if you wanted to take this further:
+- Chunk-based map rendering
+  - Tying to render huge maps (e.g. 1000x1000) ends up crashing Godot.
+Try breaking the map into several smaller meshes as needed.
+- Collisions
+  - Using a similar technique to the mesh generation, you should be able to easily generate a collision shape.

 ## Credits

-- Eric Schubert for the original tutorial in Unity
+- **Eric Schubert** for the original tutorial in Unity
   - https://www.youtube.com/watch?v=55fGgHhF2DM
-- StayAtHomeDev for the water shader tutorial in Godot
+- **StayAtHomeDev** for the water shader tutorial in Godot
   - https://www.youtube.com/watch?v=7L6ZUYj1hs8
-- Myself (NickToony / Nick Hope) for bringing this all together in Godot 4
+- Myself (**NickToony / Nick Hope**) for bringing this all together in Godot 4